RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 - 1. A brief about types of Regression algorithms
 - 2. Preparing the data
      - Normalize data (0-1)
-     - Check Stationary Time Series (p < 0.005)
+     - Check stationary time series (p < 0.005)
 - 5. Find the lags
-- 6. Split Dataset intro Train and Test
+- 6. Split dataset intro train and test
 - 7. Training the model
 - 8. Prediction and performance check